NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 4.5 Omega World Travel will provide you with complete documentation necessary for travel including transportation, and rental car information (if applicable).

-4.6 If you are combining personal travel with professional or programmatic travel, you must request an airfare cost comparison from OWT prior to booking your travel.
-Any increase in airfare resulting from combining personal travel with professional or programmatic travel will be the financial responsibility of the Associate.
-An airfare cost comparison from any source other than OWT will not be accepted.
-Failure to obtain a cost comparison could result in not being reimbursed for all or part of your airfare.
+4.6 If you are combining personal travel with professional travel, you must request an airfare constructive cost from OWT prior to booking your travel.
+Any increase in airfare resulting from combining personal travel with professional travel will be the financial responsibility of the Associate.
+An airfare constructive cost from any source other than OWT will not be accepted.
+Failure to obtain a constructive cost could result in not being reimbursed for all or part of your airfare.

 4.7 If any change in travel is required because of a missed connection, canceled flight, or change in itinerary during travel, you may contact Omega World Travel at the 24 hour toll-free number; please call 1-800-685-6342; be sure to refer to ID Code 6CE1-National Academies.

-5.1 You may request a travel advance to offset a portion of the out-of-pocket expenses that you will incur during your professional or programmatic travel.
-Travel advances must be requested on the Travel Authorization form.
+5.1 You may request a travel advance to offset a portion of the out-of-pocket expenses that you will incur during your professional travel.
+Travel advances must be requested on the TA form.
 Travel advances are not provided for relocation travel.

 5.2.
-In order to secure your travel advance, the NRC must receive your Travel Authorization form no less than four weeks before you are scheduled to travel (six weeks for international travel).
+In order to secure your travel advance, the Fellowships Travel Office must receive your TA no less than four weeks before you are scheduled to travel (six weeks for international travel).

-5.3 You may request an advance for up to 80% of the estimated hotel and meal costs (which must be within the established Per Diem for the city to which you will travel), and 100% of the registration fee, if any.
+5.3 You may request an advance for up to 80% of the estimated hotel and meal costs (which must be within the established Per Diem for the city to which you will travel).
 Your advance request will be recalculated if you exceed these percentages.

-5.4 The National Academies’ Travel Accounting Office will deposit the advance in your bank account or will mail the advance check to the address listed on the Travel Authorization form.
-You should receive the advance 3 days (if by direct deposit) or 10 days (if by mail) before you are scheduled to travel.
-If you do not receive the advance check within this time period, please contact the RAP Travel Unit at email@example.com
+5.4 The National Academies’ Travel Accounting Office will issue the advance by direct deposit 3 days before you are scheduled to travel.
+If you do not receive the advance deposit within this time period, please contact the Fellowships Travel Unit at email@example.com

 5.5 Associates may only have one outstanding travel advance.
 If you have back-to-back trips, you must submit a Travel Expense Report and required receipts accounting for the advance before another advance will be issued.
 At least 15 working days are needed to process the second travel advance request.